Get reliable advice, insights, and guidance on co-buying a home from the original co-buying experts.

 Home co-ownership involving friends, family, and couples is rising.
 Co-buyers account for 26.7% of all home purchases, and 53 million people live in co-owned homes.

-First-Time Co-Buying a Home?
+Co-buying a House?
 6 Mistakes to Avoid

 Lessons from the field that will save you time, money, and stress along your co-buying journey.